mardukbp/optimParallel/README.md

 1+2p processor cores are available.

-See the ArXiv e-prints URL http://arxiv.org/abs/1804.11058 also available as package vignette.
+See the ArXiv e-prints URL http://arxiv.org/abs/1804.11058 also available as package vignette for more information.

 R> vignette("optimParallel")